-As you can see, Moore had seven observations from 1959 until 1965 and he predicted a continuing growth saying, “There is no reason to believe it will not remain nearly constant for at least 10 years”.3 As the next graph shows, he was not only right about the next ten years but astonishingly the regularity he found is true for more than half a century now.
+As our large updated graph here shows, he was not only right about the next ten years but astonishingly the regularity he found is true for more than half a century now.

 Note the logarithmic vertical axis chosen to show the linearity of the growth rate.
-The line corresponds to exponential growth with transistor count doubling every two years.
+The line corresponds to exponential growth with the transistor count doubling every two years.

-In the following, I show that technological developments in many different respects are growing exponentially.
+In the following, I show that technological developments in many respects are growing exponentially.
 Moore’s early observation is important as it showed that technological advances do not progress linearly but exponentially.
 But in and of itself, the doubling of transistors every two years does not directly matter in our lives.
-Therefore I ask in which ways the exponential growth of technology matters and will give an overview of how the exponential technological advancement is a driver of technological and social change that very much matters for our live now.
+Therefore, I ask in which ways the exponential growth of technology matters and will give an overview of how the exponential technological advancement is a driver of technological and social change that very much matters for our lives now.

 Exponentially increasing computational capacity over time (computations per second) – Koomey, Berard, Sanchez, and Wong (2011)4

 Increasing computational power – and increasing product quality – matters indeed more than a mere doubling of transistors.
 But if the technologically-advanced products are prohibitively expensive then they can only have a limited impact on the whole society.
 For this reason, it is interesting to look at both the product quality and the price.
 The author and inventor Ray Kurzweil analyzed the change of price and quality for computing machines since 1900.
 He not only analyzed the improvements of integrated circuits but also looked at the predecessors – earlier transistors, vacuum tubes, relays and electromechanical computers.
 What he found is that Moore did not only make a valid prediction of the future, but his description is also valid for the past!
 The exponential growth rate that Moore picked up in the 1960s was driving technological progress since the beginning of the century.

-The following graph shows the computer power that consumers could purchase for a price of $1000.
+This graph shows the computer power that consumers could purchase for a price of $1000.
 It is especially insightful if one wants to understand how technological progress mattered as a driver of social change.

 The extension of the time frame also makes clear how our modern computers evolved.
 It is an insightful way of understanding that the computer age really is the successor to the Industrial Revolution.